pattle/frontend-development-standards/javascript.md

-This is the JavaScript section of the frontend style guide.
+This is the JavaScript section of the front-end development standards

 ### Use setTimeout to delay scroll and resize event handlers